qihaoyang123/Automatic-Rail-Surface-Multi-flaw-Identification/README.md

 ```
 python deep_ml.py
 ```
-4. The following command tests our model:
+5. The code for testing the proposed framework is in the proposed_framework/test folder.
+The following command tests our model:

 ```
 python densenet_add_test.py
 ```

-5. If you want to test the online dataset, you can just run the test_online.py, deep_ml_online.py, densenet_add_online_test.py.
+6. If you want to test the online dataset, you can just run the test_online.py, deep_ml_online.py, densenet_add_online_test.py, which are in the path of benchmark/test and proposed_framework/test: .

-6. If you want to use your own data to train the model, you need to run track_extraction.py to extract the critical part of the image.
+7. If you want to use your own data to train the model, you need to run track_extraction.py to extract the critical part of the image.
 Then you can utilize images to train our model.
+The training codes are in benchmark/train and proposed_framework/train folders respectively.

 ## Results